sbt/website/src/reference/02-DetailTopics/01-Using-sbt/03-Cross-Build.md

 to build and publish your project against multiple versions of Scala and how to use libraries that have done the same.

+For cross building sbt plugins see also [Cross building plugins][Cross-Build-Plugins].

 ### Publishing conventions

 The underlying mechanism used to indicate which version of Scala a